wkgcass/Latte-lang/README.md

 ##Types

-`LessTyping` is a hibrid of strong and weak typing.
+`LessTyping` is a hybrid of strong and weak type language.

 	variable : Type
 	method() : ReturnType